TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 Once this is set up, you can create/edit records through the TYPO3 backend, attach a single or multiple files in it.
-Then using a normal controller and fluid template, you can display an image:
+Then using a normal controller and Fluid template, you can display an image:

 ..  literalinclude:: _FileUpload/_BlogController.php
     :caption: EXT:my_extension/Classes/Controller/BlogController.php